Tiling dense hypergraphs: Proof of the main results

 \subsubsection{Auxiliary results}

-Our main tool is the following consequence of the supersaturation phenomenon discovered by Erd{\H o}s and Simonovits~\cite{ES83} and the hypergraph version of the Kővári--Sós--Turán Theorem proved by Erd{\H o}s~\cite{Erd64}.
-We remark that this result has already been used (to avoid regularity lemmas) in a similar setting by DeBiasio, Faizullah and Khan~\cite{DFK15}.
+Recall from the proof outline above that we plan to use blow-ups $R(\cV)$ whose reduced graph $R$ satisfies $\spa$, $\div$ and $\cov$.
+We find these blow-ups using the hypergraph analogue of the Kővári--Sós--Turán Theorem due to Erd{\H o}s~\cite{Erd64} in combination with the supersaturation phenomenon discovered by Erd{\H o}s and Simonovits~\cite{ES83}.

 For a set $V$ with a partition $\cV$, we say that $e \subset V$ is \emph{$\cV$-partite} if $e$ has at most one element in each part of $\cV$.
-An $s$-graph $P$ is called \emph{$\cV$-partite} if all its edges are $\cV$-partite.
-We say that $P$ is \emph{balanced} if the underlying partition has parts of the same size.
-Moreover,~$P$ is \emph{complete $s$-partite} if it contains all possible edges.
-We write $K_s^{(s)}(b)$ for the balanced complete $s$-partite $s$-graph with parts of size $b$.
+An $s$-graph $P$ is called \emph{$\cV$-partite} if all of its edges are $\cV$-partite.
+We say that~$P$ is \emph{complete $\cV$-partite} if $\cV$ partitions $V(P)$ and $P$ contains all $\cV$-partite edges.
+If we do not wish to specify the underlying partition, we just say that $P$ is \emph{(complete) $r$-partite} to mean that there exists a partition~$\cW$ with $r$ parts such that $P$ is (complete) $\cW$-partite.
+We say that $P$ is \emph{balanced} if the underlying partition has parts of uniform size.
+We write \gls{complete-partite-graph} for the balanced complete $s$-partite $s$-graph with parts of size $b$.
+Given this, we can state the aforementioned result of {Erd{\H o}s~\cite{Erd64}}.